Spotlight on sustainable vegan textiles: Vegan leather alternatives

 There are an increasing number of biodegradable vegan leathers made from natural materials.
 These enable you to find cruelty-free leather alternatives which are also sustainable.
 Not all of these are easy to find, but they are increasing in availability.
 This is a very exciting space to watch.

 Cork leather is made from the bark of the cork tree.
 Cork bark can be collected without the need to kill the tree, making it sustainable renewable resource.
 You can find cork leather products for purses, handbags and shoes.
-Bead & Reel stocks a handful of cork leather products, including these lovely Miko wedge shoes.
+Bead & Reel stocks a handful of cork leather products.

 Pineapple leather- known as Pinatex- is a very recent invention.
 It is made from the discarded pineapple leaves from plantations in the Philippines.
 It is makes use of a natural waste product, and is also completely biodegradable.
 It also gives farmers an additional sources of income.
 So this vegan leather alternative has a very positive social and environmental impact.
 It is an ideal textile for making both shoes and handbags.